 The winter-spring of 2018-19 will go down in the history books as one of the wettest on record.
 These videos were taken in Texas in January 2019 and in early May trials in northern Louisiana and Central Mississippi.

-In Winnsboro, Louisiana, we caught the annual clover trial before its third cutting.
-The white clover entries, including Renovation, all looked very good, as did the red clovers, including GA 9908.
+We caught the annual clover trial before its third cutting.
+The white clover entries, including Renovation, all looked very good, as did the red clovers, including GA-9908.
 There was one balansa entry, Viper, which was very active with bees.
 There were a couple of experimental crimson clover varieties, which looked very promising.